Nexfinity/CakeyBot-Wiki/changelists/changelist-2020.md

 ## Added

-* Added the ability to use an image banner instead of custom text for join/leave announcements.
-More info can be found [here](https://wiki.cakey.bot/en/feature/announcements#image-banner-announcements).
+* Added the ability to use an image banner instead of custom text for join/leave announcements. .
 * Added new `!covid <country>` command to keep up-to-date with the COVID-19 pandemic.
 * Cakey Bot will now inform you if the the bot is missing 'required permissions' via DM when first invited to a server.